marcelrm11/command-exercises/thecmdchallenge/kamehameha/dragon-ball-jokes.md

 I don't find Dragon Ball Z jokes to be funny.....
 "Just Saiyan"

-What do Saiyans wear to the beach?
+What do Saiyans wear to the ?
 Trunks.

 What did Vegeta say when he got his tuition bill?
 "It's over 9000"